-Prior to November 2015, France had only ever made use of Article 25 et seq. on nine separate occasions since 2006, three of which were in reaction to brief civil society protests within the country, and the remaining ones linked to high-level international summits (Regulation (EU) 2016/399).
-Following the attacks however a state of emergency was declared.
-It was then renewed six times by 2017, after which President Macron replaced it with the highly contested new counterterrorism law.
-Not only does this explain the small gap in temporary border controls between July and November 2017, but it also entails a new era of security within the country, a sort of return to pre-Schengen times.
-No longer are the "temporary" border controls emplaced due to specific terror events, such as the ones in Paris on the 13th and 14th, 2015 and July 14th , 2016 in Nice; they have since been vaguely justified under the umbrella of "persistent terrorist threat" to the country (European Parliament 2016).
-It should be noted that France's decision to continue border controls past the maximal six-month period elaborated in the SBC stands in outright violation of Article 25§4 (Hamon and Fadier 2018).
+Prior to November 2015, France had only ever made use of Article 25 et seq. on nine separate occasions since 2006, three of which were in reaction to brief civil society protests within the country, and the remaining ones linked to high-level international former colonies, notably Muslim Northern and Western summits (Regulation (EU) 2016/399).
+Following the Africa.
+In 2019, this has come to mean that, while France attacks however a state of emergency was declared. does not collect census data, an estimated nine percent It was then renewed six times by 2017, after which of the French population practiced Islam; the highest President Macron replaced it with the highly contested percentage in Europe (Popkin 2020).
+This religious new counterterrorism law.
+Not only does this explain minority, however, is known to experience unfavourable the small gap in temporary border controls between economic and social conditions.
+Like many marginal-July and November 2017, but it also entails a new ised migrants populations, they experienced "higher era of security within the country, a sort of return to unemployment than the rest of the population; a higher pre-Schengen times.
+No longer are the "temporary" incidence of accidents on the job; housing problems, border controls emplaced due to specific terror events. such as being isolated in large, high density housing such as the ones in Paris on the 13th and 14th, 2015 and projects on the outskirts of big cities that were slowly July 14th , 2016 in Nice; they have since been vaguely deserted by native French families; problems at school; justified under the umbrella of "persistent terrorist and high levels of crime and unrest" (Laurence and threat" to the country (European Parliament 2016).
+Vaisse 2012, 31).
+It would be inaccurate to speak of a It should be noted that France's decision to continue ghettoization of France's immigrant populations.
+While border controls past the maximal six-month period some banlieues or cités might have a high percentage elaborated in the SBC stands in outright violation of of Muslim dwellers-and indeed are discursively asso-Article 25§4 (Hamon and Fadier 2018). ciated with them-no single area is purely inhabited by a single ethnic origin or religion (Laurence and Vaisse 2012, 36).